telenaco/Bionic-Reading-Word/README.md

 Press ALT + F8 to open the "Macro" dialog box.
 Select the macro named "BoldFirstHalfOfWords" and click "Run".
 The script will apply bold formatting to the first half of each word within the selected text.

+## Limitations
+The code is designed to work with plain text and does not consider any special characters, brackets, parentheses, or numerical values.